 | Multilingual support | Pass | Pass |

-Both Axi and Windsor Brokers offer spreads starting from 0 pips, making them equivalent on this metric.
-Consider commissions and account types when evaluating total trading costs.
+Both Axi and Windsor Brokers start from 0 pips, making them equivalent on this metric.
+Compare commissions and account types to evaluate total trading costs.

-Axi has a lower minimum deposit of no minimum required, while Windsor Brokers requires at least $100.
+Axi has no minimum deposit, while Windsor Brokers requires at least $100.
 This makes Axi more accessible for traders with limited starting capital.

-Axi holds top-tier regulation (FCA, ASIC, DFSA), providing stronger investor protections.
+Axi holds top-tier regulation (DFSA, FCA, ASIC), providing stronger investor protections.
 Windsor Brokers may be regulated but does not hold top-tier status in our data.
-Always verify regulatory status with the broker directly before depositing funds.
+Verify regulatory status on each regulator's public register before depositing funds.

 Axi charges $7 per lot, lower than Windsor Brokers's $8 per lot.
 Lower commissions benefit active traders who execute many trades per day.